photo - r. whittaker

 Richard Whittaker: I'd like to hear about your current project.
-It's seven and a half years old, did you say?
+I think you said that it goes back seven and a half years.

 MK: Yes, and there's a story how I personally came to it, but there are many more people involved.